paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-003-government-publishing-office.md

 ---
 <a id="section-301"></a>
 ## § 301.
 Director of the Government Publishing Office: appointment

-The President of the United States shall nominate and, by and with the advice and consent of the Senate, appoint a suitable person to take charge of and manage the Government Publishing Office.
+**(a)** The President of the United States shall nominate and, by and with the advice and consent of the Senate, appoint a suitable person to take charge of and manage the Government Publishing Office.
 The title shall be Director of the Government Publishing Office.

+**(b)** The Director shall be appointed for a term of 10 years.

+**(c)** An individual appointed to the position of Director, by and with the advice and consent of the Senate, may be reappointed to that position in accordance with subsections (a) and (b).

 ### Statutory Notes